 These puppets were so small that rather than have articulated limbs, I had to make multiple versions of each character and swap them in and out of the scene when needed.
 Although it restricted the amount of animation that I could do with each character, it was a lot of fun to see how much personality you can give something with just a few little well-timed wiggles.

 Apart from knowing where the film would start and where it needed to end, I didn't have a clear storyboard to follow.
-This approach made the idea of film-making less intimidating to me at the time because it forced me to focus on creating amusing modes of travel for Mr Crowe in each scene.
+Not only did this approach make the idea of film-making less intimidating, it allowed me to focus more on creating amusing modes of travel for Mr Crowe in each scene.

 Although no where near perfect from a technical stand-point, I was satisfied with my efforts and felt I had created something with a spontaneous vibe that had captured my sense of humour!

-On a whim, I entered the competition and to my complete surprise, Commute of the Crow was one of the seletected films.
-It premiered at the Prince Charles Cinema in 2014, and the following year, was also included in the BFI Future Film Festival and the Barbican Focus Film Festival.
+Commute of the Crow was selected as a finalist for a young British Filmmaker's competition hosted by the BFI and Talenthouse in October 2014, where it premiered at the Prince Charles Cinema.
+The following year, it was also included in the BFI Future Film Festival and the Barbican Focus Film Festival.

-In 2016, Commute of the Crow also appeared at the Blackburn Open Walls Street Art Festival.
+In 2016, Commute of the Crow was invited to make an appearance at the Blackburn Open Walls Street Art Festival.
 It was included in the 3-day Exhibition space, where it was played - on a vintage television set - alongside the work of other Artists.
-I also created a set of limited edition prints and some paper-puppet pals to display at the event!
+I created a set of limited edition prints for the display, along with some paper-puppet pals for visitors: